-Repairs and maintenance costs are charged to expense as incurred, except when these repairs significantly extend the life of the asset or result in an operating improvement.
+Repairs and maintenance costs are expensed as incurred, except when these repairs significantly extend the life of the asset or result in an operating improvement.
 In these instances the portion of these repairs relating to the betterment is capitalized as part of plant and equipment.